-Please mark your calendars for a required three-day field trip to the Olympic Peninsula from the morning of Thursday, October 5 to the early evening of Saturday, October 7.
-There will be an additional course fee of \$150 for the overnight trip that will cover all transportation, lodging, and food expenses and will be assessed with your tuition.
+Please mark your calendars for a required three-day field trip to the Olympic Peninsula from the morning of Thursday, October 18 to the early evening of Saturday, October 20.
+There will be an additional course fee of \$200 for the overnight trip that will cover all transportation, lodging, and food expenses and will be assessed with your tuition.
 Although we recognize that field trips require a significant investment of money and time, the consistent feedback from previous MES cohorts is that these field trips are an invaluable opportunity to explore the Pacific Northwest, understand key ecosystems and environmental issues in our region, and build a strong learning community.
 More details will be provided at orientation.

-The first gCORE meeting is Tuesday, September 26, 6pm-10pm, in Seminar 2, A1105.
-Prior to class, you are invited to a "Welcome Back" potluck for all MES students at 5pm in the same classroom.
+The first gCORE meeting is Tuesday, September 25, 6pm-10pm, in Seminar 2, C1105.
+Prior to class, you are invited to a "Welcome Back" potluck for all MES students at 5pm in the next-door classroom, C1107.
 More details to come.